 - 12.1.
-A Waste Management Plan shall be submitted to and approved by the City prior to commencement of the development detailing a bin store to accommodate the City's specified bin requirement and the form and timing of waste collection.
-The bin store shall be provided in accordance with the approved plan prior to the occupation of use of the development; and - 12.2.
+A Waste Management Plan shall be submitted to and approved by the City prior to commencement of the development detailing a bin store to accommodate the City's specified bin requirement and the form and timing of waste collection; and - 12.2.
 Waste management for the development shall thereafter comply with the approved Waste Management Plan;